mrmilu/schema_data_loader/README.md

 }

 async function run() {
-  // Initial data it's a previously fetched data like the one in the previous json
+  // Initial data it's a previously fetched data like the one in the first json
   // and in general its data of node type, because in drupal it's a parent entity const intialData = {...}
   const httpClient = new HttpClient();